hacktoon/sitegen/README.md

 	mnemonix build

 ### Configure
-After installing, Mnemonix will setup some basic configuration to you, but you must change these values.
+After installing, Mechaniscribe will setup some basic configuration to you, but you must change these values.

 Open the *site* config file and define your settings.
 Here are some examples:
 * **tags** - Tags used in HTML meta tags
 * **base_url** - Will be used for absolute linking.
 * **default_template** - If a custom template is not provided for a page, this one will be used.
 * **feed_num** - Number of items to be listed in feeds
-* **blocked_dirs** - List of directories separated by comma that Mnemonix won't read.
+* **blocked_dirs** - List of directories separated by comma that Mechaniscribe won't read.

 ### Create your home page
 Just run the *write* command in the site root folder to create a new page: